VaishnavNanda/TSA_EXP2/README.md

 # Ex.No: 02 LINEAR AND POLYNOMIAL TREND ESTIMATION

 ### AIM:
-To Implement Linear and Polynomial Trend Estiamtion Using Python.
+To Implement Linear and Polynomial Trend Estiamtion on Google stock data Using Python.

 ### ALGORITHM:
 Load and prepare data: Load the stock data, convert 'Date' to datetime, and reset the index for model fitting.